-Volunteer applications for Telluride Bluegrass Festival 2024 will open in early December.
+Volunteer applications for Telluride Bluegrass Festival 2024 are now open!
 It takes over 400 volunteers to make the Telluride Bluegrass Festival happen!
 Volunteering provides a unique festival experience where you have the opportunity to give back in exchange for a 4-day festival pass.
 Volunteers are responsible for their own camping so please purchase camping when tickets go on sale!

 Volunteering requires physical activity including standing, walking, and possibly lifting during your four hour shift.
 Please respect your limitations and read the volunteer job descriptions below.
 After reading through this page to make sure volunteering is a good fit for you, click on the button below to sign up.
 Thank you for your interest!